dfinity/candid/candid_diff/design/candiff-CLI-tool.md

 ## Data and type changes

-Rather than compare two values textually, the tool is structural, like Candid itself.

-The tool does not attempt to compare candid values that do not share a common type, but we do not know if this the case or not, a priori.
+The tool is structural, like Candid itself.
+It does not attempt to compare candid values that do not share a common type, but we do not know if this the case or not, a priori.
 When provided, this common type helps inform the output information, but it is not required.
 When absent, the tool gives less helpful information on values without a common type.

 ### Typing